 What do title companies do?

 Property title searches are typically performed by title companies, who are experts in the process and understand which records they need to check and what information they need to confirm.
+Title companies can verify existing title abstracts and can also help homeowners obtain or recreate an abstract of title if they do not have one.

 How do title companies perform title searches?